Optimal Control of Convective FitzHugh-Nagumo Equation: Conclusions

 \section{Conclusions}

-Numerical results for the optimal control of the convective FHN model with traveling waves reveal different aspects of the parabolic semi-linear optimal control problems investigated recently in \cite{RBuchholz_HEngel_EKammann_FTroltzsch_2013,ECasas_CRyll_FTroltzsch_2013}.
-The second order optimality conditions for local solutions in form of 2D traveling waves are verified numerically for vanishing Tikhonov regularization parameter $\omega_u$ with sparse controls as done for one dimensional waves of the classical FHN equation in \cite{ECasas_CRyll_FTroltzsch_2015,CRyll_JLober_SMartens_HEngel_FTroltzsch_2016}.
+Numerical results of the optimal control governed by the convective FHN model with traveling waves reveal different aspects of the parabolic semi-linear optimal control problems investigated.
+The second order optimality conditions for local solutions in form of 2D traveling waves are verified numerically for vanishing Tikhonov regularization parameter $\omega_u$ as done for one dimensional waves of the classical FHN equation in \cite{ECasas_CRyll_FTroltzsch_2015,CRyll_JLober_SMartens_HEngel_FTroltzsch_2016}.
+By using the second order optimality conditions, we estimate the measure between the discrete solution and the local minima.
 The control of the convection dominated problems with wave solutions requires a large amount of computing time.
 In a future study we will investigate the reduced order modeling with proper orthogonal decomposition (POD) in space and model predictive control (MPC) in time \cite{Ryll14}.